pdn6606/TWM-xfce/README.md

 Theme=TWM-plymouth
 ```
 - Regenerate your initramfs
-  + For systems using mkinitcpio: `sudo mkinitcpio -P`
+  + For systems using mkinitcpio: `sudo mkinitcpio -P` (https://wiki.archlinux.org/title/Mkinitcpio)
-  + For systems using dracut: `sudo dracut-rebuild`
+  + For systems using dracut: `sudo dracut-rebuild` or `sudo dracut --regenerate-all --force` (https://wiki.archlinux.org/title/Dracut)
+  + Note: Some distributions may have different ways to regenerate your initramfs.
+For such systems, you may need to google for the command.

 ## TWM-GRUB: Bootloader theme
 ### Require GRUB to be used as your bootloader